-Before you head out to the nearest home improvement or paint store, check-out these 10 things you need to know about interior painting.
+Before you head out to the nearest Lowe’s home improvement or paint store, check out these 10 things you need to know about interior painting.

-Color is everywhere so why settle for boring when it comes to the interior paint color of your home.
+Color is everywhere, so why settle for boring when it comes to the interior paint color of your home?
 Be bold and daring and transform each room with its own unique theme.
-Or find a color theme to play with throughout the house.
+Or find a bedroom color theme that caters to your desired mood for the room.

 The goal is to step out of your comfort zone and try new colors.

 Don’t spend hours or days going back and forth to the paint store in search of the perfect paint color.
 Plus, those sample cards can often be off if the lighting isn’t right.
-Thanks to technology, you can now paint your wall virtually with apps you can download to your phone.
+Thanks to technology, you can now paint your wall virtually using color visualizer apps you can download to your phone.

 Each app has its own feature.
 Some are from the makers of specific interior paint brands.